 Sephora does not test Sephora Collection or Sephora Original products on animals, and we do not ask others to do so on our behalf, unless it is required by law in specific countries where we operate.
 We want to see the practice of animal testing ended entirely and we are a strong advocate for the development and implementation of alternative methods

-Sephora does not test Sephora Collection or Sephora Original products on animals, and we do not ask others to do so on our behalf, unless it is required by law in specific countries where we operate.
-We want to see the practice of animal testing ended entirely and we are a strong advocate for the development and implementation of alternative methods2012 seems to be the year that many brands are making this change – MAC and Smashbox were two of the ones that made the biggest headlines by doing so.
+2012 seems to be the year that many brands are making this change – MAC and Smashbox were two of the ones that made the biggest headlines by doing so.
 Urban Decay considered it, and then thankfully changed their mind at the last minute.
-With the change with the Sephora Collection also comes to change of Sephora Collection brand Hello Kitty.
+With the change with the Sephora Collection also comes to change of Sephora Collection brand Hello Kitty, Kat Von D, and all other lines created under the Sephora Collection.

 I am extremely disappointed in Sephora for this decision.
 I really hope that I hear back from the company and, no matter what I hear, I will be updating this post at that time.
 I am now removing the Sephora Collection from all of the cruelty free brand lists on Logical Harmony, will be adding a statement on all previous posts mentioning this line, and will no longer endorse them in the future.